-- 1. Examinations are conducted orally only in special cases with the permission of the Examination Board. - 2.
+- 1. Assessments are conducted orally only in special cases with the permission of the Examination Board - 2.
 Oral assessments take place individually in so far as it concerns an individual assessment.

-7:13(2)(1) of the WHW
+7:13(2)(l) of the WHW

-3. Oral assessments are public, unless the examination board has determined otherwise in a special case.
+3. Oral assessments are not public, unless the Examination Board has determined otherwise in a special case.